Galiiaaau/Galiiaaau.github.io-weather-app/README.md

 # 🌦️ Weather app
-#### A simple app that shows the weather information in a selected country using OpenWeather API, and a current time in a chosen city.
+#### A simple app that shows the weather information in a selected city using OpenWeather API, and a current time in a chosen city.

 ___